unb3rechenbar/BA24-CorDis/Präsentation/main_slides.typ

 #slide[
   == Upfront: Goals.
   === Foundations
-  - What means _generating_ with respect to boltzmann densities? #pause
+  - What does _generating_ with respect to Boltzmann densities mean? #pause
     - Is there a visual approch to calculations?
 ]